 An annuity is an investment for life.
 It is jokingly said that you will never see this money back!
 It is because the investor is not allowed to withdraw the money invested.
-It is given back on death of the investor to the nominee of the investor.
+It is given back on the death of the investor to the nominee of the investor.

 One cannot surrender the policy or take a loan against the policy.
 Thus, in extreme conditions such as a medical emergency, this money is out of bounds for the investor.

 A fixed amount of money for the rest of your life might sound like a good plan.
 However, with time, your expenses will increase.
-But if your income if fixed, you will fall short of the money required to meet your expenses.
+But if your income is fixed, you will fall short of the money required to meet your expenses.

-Now there are a few plans that offer an annual increase in annuity, but the increment is insufficient to tackle inflation.
+Now there are a few plans that offer an annual increase in an annuity, but the increment is insufficient to tackle inflation.
 Moreover, the immediate amount payable is adjusted downwards.

 I have explained annuities in this article in very simple terms.
 However, an annuity will offer you multiple options.
 A lay investor is likely to be highly confused with the various options.
 (Readers who did not clearly understand my previous point about inflation will immediately agree with this point about complexity).

 The insurance agent, who may not be professionally qualified, might not have the ability to decide the right option for the investor.
-They might make a mistake in terms of advising the same option to all investors (or the one that get them most commission).
+They might make a mistake in terms of advising the same option to all investors (or the one that gets them most commission).

 You must have often heard agents say, “Sir, just tick option 4”, without explaining what the options are.
-(I have an interesting case of an unmarried gentleman who was sold the option of annuity being paid to spouse in the event of his death).
+(I have an interesting case of an unmarried gentleman who was sold the option of annuity being paid to the spouse in the event of his death).

 An annuity is suitable to persons who are looking to receive a fixed amount of money on a regular basis (monthly, quarterly, semi-annually or annually) for the rest of their lives.
 They do not have other sources of taxable income and value safety much more than liquidity and returns.

 There are special situations during which Annuities can be used.
-For example, where illiquidity is a virtue, annuity can be considered as an option.
+For example, where illiquidity is a virtue, an annuity can be considered as an option.
 (A person wanted to ensure that one of his loyal employees who served him for a long period, continues to get some amount for the rest of his life.
-He was clear that no lumpsum should be paid out as he was afraid that his children will take away the money.)
+He was clear that no lump sum should be paid out as he was afraid that his children will take away the money.)

 The simple and easy answer is to invest in direct plan mutual funds.
-One can structure the portfolio of funds so that all the financial needs are taken care of, as mutual funds offer lot of flexibility, apart from earning higher returns, being liquid, tax efficient and convenient.
+One can structure the portfolio of funds so that all the financial needs are taken care of, as mutual funds offer a lot of flexibility, apart from earning higher returns, being liquid, tax efficient and convenient.

 It may be wrongly presented by insurance agents that Long Term Capital Gains tax is a killer.
 But all the studies we have done show that LTCG is far less compared to the loss in commissions and other taxes involved in insurance products.